Behavioral Health Vs Mental Health: What Is The Difference?

 An example may help clarify how the two can intertwine.

-While the link between diet and mental health is still being explored, multiple studies have identified that one exists.
+While the link between diet and mental health is still being explored, multiple studies have identified that what you eat may have an impact on your mental well-being.
 Research from 2019 suggests that “diet (often combined with lifestyle) modification has potential in the prevention and treatment of mental health [conditions].”

 Mindfulness meditation